yussefsoudan/development_container/README.md

 You can turn off autoformatting for `python` files by removing `python` from [here](https://bbgithub.dev.bloomberg.com/ysoudan1/development_container/blob/accf8071a3ab923a5a44f624b5cb1d7a477ea706/homefiles/.config/nvim/coc-settings.json#L16).

 ## Customizing :pencil2:
-Feel free to fork this repository to change the dependencies in the `Dockerfile` or the access to your various folders in `docker-compose.yaml`.
+Feel free to fork this repository and change the setup suit your needs.

+Things you might want to customise may include:
+- Changing the installed packages in the `Dockerfile`.
+- Changing what files or directories are mounted in the `docker-compose.yaml`.
+- Customising your neovim setup in `init.vim`.